vertica/integrators-guide/content/data-protocols-formats/frontend-backend.md

 ### Protocol 3.15
 - [OAuth 2.0 Authentication](#protocol-315) enhancement: Format change in the [AuthenticationOAuth](#authenticationoauth-r) message to support OAuth browser workflow.
 - Workload support.
 Format change in the [StartupRequest](#startuprequest) message.
 New 'workload' parmeter allowing specification of workload name to be used by workload routing rules.
+- Format change in [VerifiedFiles](#verifiedfiles-f) message.
 - Format change in [WriteFile](#writefile-o) message when new 'protocol_features' parameter called 'extend-copy-reject-info' in [StartupRequest](#startuprequest) is set to true.
-Set to false by default on the server, and in 3.15 only set to true by ODBC driver.
+In 3.15 only set to true by ODBC driver.
 This allows the ODBC driver users to properly get rejected row information for bulk loaded data through calls to SQLGetDiagRec.
 - New [Frontend protocol messages](#logged-frontend-messages-fe) logged in DC_Client_Server_Messages table: [CopyData](#copydata-d), [CopyDone](#copydone-c), [CopyFail](#copyfail-f), [CopyError](#copyerror-e), [EndOfBatchRequest](#endofbatchrequest-j)
 - New [Backend protocol messages](#logged-backend-messages-be) logged in DC_Client_Server_Messages table: [WriteFile](#writefile-o), [LoadFile](#loadfile-h), [VerifyFiles](#verifyfiles-f), [EndOfBatchResponse](#endofbatchresponse-j), [CopyDone](#copydone-c)